Hambrook/Syn/README.md

-# Syn for environment synchronisation
+# Syn for Environment Synchronisation

 Built for website developers to easily synchronise between environments.
 Pull the database and uploaded files down from live so you're always testing with real data.